Need more help? Use our Ask Us service to get help from library staff.

 If you need some suggestions on other resources, check out the Related Reading section.

 Related reading is typically given for journal articles and is viewable on the right-hand side of the pop-up window when you click on an item.
-Recommendations are based on searches done by other users in specific databases, not searches done by other users of One Stop Search.
+Recommendations are based on searches done by other users in specific databases, not searches done by other users of the library search.

 When you click on a title of an item in our catalogue, near the bottom of the pop-up window is Virtual Browse.
 This area displays print materials that are located near the material you are looking at.
 This will show you materials on the same subject area.
 Note: The Virtual Browse shows all materials for all library locations.